HGGshiwo/jspsych-vue/README.md

 ### 4.Obtain the jsPsych instance

 Every JsPsych component instantiates a JsPsych object.
-There are two methods to access the instance.:
+There are two methods to access the instance.

 The instance is returned during the JsPsych init event.